 Suggested weekly practice

-- Remember to connect into direct experience, which is only ever in the present moment, when your attention is on what you are doing.
+- Remember to connect to direct experience, which is only ever in the present moment, when your attention is on what you are doing.

 - Notice when you slip into indirect experience and use curiosity to become more aware of how your attention is distracted by thoughts about the past and future.